4C Strategies>News>‘Permacrisis’ is the word of 2022. What does this tell us about the state of crisis management?

 Communication before anything else

 Poor communication compounds the effects of a crisis.
-We can all likely think of events in the news, like the COVID pandemic for example, where initial communications and advice was later contradicted as our understanding of the situation developed.
+We have all followed events in the news, where initial communications and advice was later contradicted as our understanding of a situation developed – think pandemic.
 This initial confusion limited how effective early crisis response could be.

-The lesson here is to avoid jumping the gun when it comes to communication.
-It’s easier to address a situation the first time around than have to go back and tell people to go against what you said before.
+The lesson here is to avoid jumping the gun with detailed information when it comes to communication.
+It’s easier to address a situation the first time around than have to go back and tell people to go against what you advised earlier.
 Put a premium on clarity, be succinct with key information, and communicate effectively before acting.

 3